rhashimoto/wa-sqlite/src/examples/README.md

 ## VFS examples
 ### MemoryVFS and MemoryAsyncVFS
 These implementations store database pages in memory.
-The default SQLite VFS already does that, so their value is mainly to provide minimal working examples for writing a VFS.
+The default SQLite VFS already does that, so their value is mainly to provide minimal working examples for writing a VFS or to help debugging investigations by providing a comparative baseline for behavior and/or performance.
 First-time VFS implementers should probably start by looking at these classes, as well as the [SQLite VFS documentation](https://www.sqlite.org/vfs.html).

 ### IDBBatchAtomicVFS
 This VFS stores database pages in IndexedDB.
 IndexedDB works on all contexts - Window, Worker, SharedWorker, service worker, extension - which makes IDBBatchAtomicVFS a good general purpose VFS.